 It depends on the service you use.
-There are no additional fees for using an app compared to an online account but brokers in particular can charge trading fees as well as fees for deposits and withdrawals.
+There are no additional fees for using an app compared to an online account but brokers, in particular, can charge trading fees as well as fees for deposits and withdrawals.
 Trading fees are important to check, some brokers charge a fixed rate each time, others charge a percentage of the trade value.

 Again, it depends.
-Apps that offer a wide range of trading options tend to let you short stocks as well.
-Simply put, when you short a stock you borrow the shares from your broker and sell them, and not all apps want to act as a market maker like this.
+Those that offer a wide range of trading options tend to let you short stocks as well.
+Simply put, when you short a stock you borrow the shares from your broker and sell them, and not all want to act as a market maker like this.
 Check with your broker before you sign up.

 Generally, yes, although you should be very careful.
 If there are no trading limits then you can try scalping but beware of the spread between buy and sell price, trading fees, and the fact it’s very difficult to make money this way.
 If you are going to do it, use stop limits to protect you from big losses.